G2454/SimpleNoteTaker/DOCUMENTATION.md

 **mermaid is by far the largest dependency in the app** — larger than everything else combined.
 It is therefore loaded with a dynamic `import()` that only fires when a note actually contains a mermaid block.
 Notes without diagrams never pay for it.
 See §3.4.

+### 2.7 No auto-updater — a supply-chain decision

+`electron-updater` was planned early on.
+It will not be added.
+Worth stating the reasoning precisely, because "we skipped a dependency" is normally the weaker argument.

+An auto-updater is the most dangerous dependency an application can take.
+An ordinary package runs with the privileges of the build; an updater is *designed* to fetch remote code and execute it on the user's machine, indefinitely, without asking again.
+A compromised release of any other package harms whoever rebuilds from it.
+A compromised updater harms everyone who ever installed.
+Combined with §3.6's decision not to code-sign, there would be no second line of defence.

+The cost is accepted and real: upgrading means re-downloading the executable.
+For a single-file portable app that is a drag-and-drop.

+This generalises into a standing rule.
+The app currently has **zero runtime dependencies** — everything in `package.json` is a `devDependency` that Vite bundles at build time — and that is treated as a property worth defending, not an accident.
+A new runtime dependency needs a reason that survives being asked twice.

+### 2.8 oxlint, not ESLint

+ESLint was the plan.
+It turned out to be uninstallable: `typescript-eslint` declares a peer range of `>=4.8.4 <6.1.0`, and this project is on TypeScript 7 (§2.3).
+No published version supports it, and forcing the resolution would install a parser built against a compiler API that TS 7 replaced — producing a linter that runs, reports nothing useful, and is trusted anyway.

+Oxlint parses TypeScript natively, needs no TypeScript peer at all, and adds **2 packages instead of roughly 100** — which happens to serve §2.7's posture as well.

+**The trade-off:** oxlint has no type-aware rules, the class that needs a real type checker.
+265 rules are active, including `react-hooks/exhaustive-deps`.
+Every suppression in `.oxlintrc.json` carries its reasoning inline, because a disabled rule with no explanation is indistinguishable from a bug someone gave up on.

+Revisit if `typescript-eslint` gains TS 7 support.

 ---